-The realisation of wolf reintroduction in Wales and the borders region is the culmination of a long process of research and development supported by public opinion and political change.
+The realisation of wolf reintroduction in the South Wales-England borders region is the culmination of a long process of research and development supported by public opinion and political change.
 In particular this process was accelerated by the radical changes in thinking and policy which followed the visionary Well-Being of Future Generations (Wales) Act of 2015 and subsequent declaration of a Climate Change and Ecological Emergency in 2019 by the Welsh Assembly and UK government.
-The cataclysmic impact of the covid-19 virus in 2020 and corresponding economic recession was the systematic shock which profoundly shifted everything.
+The cataclysmic impact of the Covid-19 virus in 2020 and corresponding economic recession was the systematic shock which profoundly shifted everything.
 The social activism, pressure and scrutiny of social movements such as Extinction Rebellion supported the unprecedented and rapid shift of policy declarations into decisive action.

-The Welsh borders reintroduction programme was developed and overseen by a consortium of cross border and cross sector organisations.
+The borders reintroduction programme was developed and overseen by a consortium of cross border and cross sector organisations.
 Following a long and concerted period of habitat restoration and connectivity, the region was eventually considered bio-secure for wolf reintroduction.
 The pioneering Lakeland pack reintroduction in Cumbria was the stimulus needed to activate the programme.
 Rather than wait for the Cumbrian pack to naturally grow and geographically disperse, which is still practically difficult due to the lack of habitat connections across the UK, five wolves were relocated from Romania to Wales in order to add to the UK wolf gene pool.

 Wolves highlight the absolute importance of habitat connectivity, a simple reality which had been undervalued and disregarded through decades of infrastructure and building development in the UK.